China’s Guangzhou city brings back mass testing to fight worst COVID-19 outbreak

 Guangzhou reported 2,637 new locally transmitted COVID cases for November 8, up from 2,377 a day earlier amid the city’s most serious outbreak to date and accounting for nearly a third of the 8,176 new local infections reported in China on the day.

-Surging case numbers in the city, capital of Guangdong province, means Guangzhou has surpassed the northern Inner Mongolia city of Hohhot to become China’s COVID epicenter.
+Surging case numbers in the city, capital of Guangdong province, means Guangzhou has surpassed the northern Inner Mongolia city of Hohhot to become China’s COVID-19 epicenter.

 Economic toll